NERSC/data-seminars/README.md

-## NERSC Data Seminars Series
+## NERSC Data Seminars Series - Lawrence Berkeley National Laboratory

-The NERSC Data Seminar Series hosts speakers from the lab as well as outside the lab to:
+The NERSC Data Seminar Series are held at [Berkeley Lab](lbl.gov).
+The series hosts speakers to:
-- Facilitate communications between NERSC and other lab CS staff
+- Learn about latest science and methods results from researchers
 - Learn from software vendors on their product offerings
-- Learn about latest science and methods results from researchers
+- Facilitate communications between NERSC and other lab CS staff

 ### Time:
 Talks are held at **12-1pm** on **Fridays** and are posted on the [CS Seminars Calendar](https://www.nersc.gov/events/cs-seminars/).